-You won’t look at every invoice and build a top N and bottom N list for each product, customer and other dimensions.
-That would take too long.
+You could look at EVERY invoice and build a top 20 and bottom 20 list for each product, customer and other dimensions BUT that would take far too long.

 You could use a spreadsheet, get some data imported, create some pivots.
-It’s a starting point but that will take your time and spreadsheets make you do all the work.
+That is a starting point but that will take also your time and spreadsheets make you do all the work.

 Spreadsheets may be free but it costs a lot of time and money to feed them.